-- Heat exhaustion is caused when the body loses a lot of fluids and salt through sweating.
-You usually see this when exercising in the summer.
+Heat exhaustion is caused when the body loses a lot of fluids and sodium through sweating.
+You usually see this when exercising outdoors during the summer months.

-- Heat cramps are very similar to heat exhaustion, but occur when there is a loss of potassium and other minerals.
+Heat cramps are very similar to heat exhaustion but occur when there is an excessive loss of potassium and other minerals.

-- Make sure to stay hydrated when you’re out exercising or working in the yard.
-Stick to water and sports drinks that can help replenish salt.
+- Make sure to stay hydrated when you’re outside exercising or working in the yard.
+Stick to water and sports drinks that can help replenish sodium and potassium.
 You’ll want to stay away from coffee, tea and sodas, which contain caffeine and can dehydrate you.

 - Stay protected from the sun by wearing hats and sunglasses when you can.
 And, don’t forget the sunscreen.